1913 Giro d'Italia: General classification

 There were 35 cyclists who had completed all nine stages.
 For these cyclists, the points they received from each of their stage placing's were added up for the general classification.
 The cyclist with the least accumulated points was the winner.

 Isolati rider classification

 There was a classification for only the isolati riders that was called the "Premio Momo," it was calculated in the same manner as the general classification.

 Team classification

-To be eligible for the team classification, known in Italian as the Premio dell'Industria, the team must have three riders complete the course.> For each team that had at least the necessary three riders complete the race, the three riders with the lowest point totals from the team would be added together to give each team its score.
+To be eligible for the team classification, known in Italian as the Premio dell'Industria, the team must have three riders complete the course.
+For each team that had at least the necessary three riders complete the race, the three riders with the lowest point totals from the team would be added together to give each team its score.
 The team with the lowest total of points was the winner of the classification.

 Aftermath

 Upon winning the race, Carlo Oriani enlisted in the Corps of the Bersaglieri, the Italian infantry, and got commissioned into World War I. Oriani died in a military hospital in Casserta.

+The 1913 Giro was considered successful; there were few irregularities, and all but two stages had successful escapes.